ObjectDB Database Search

 require separate space allocation and separate store and retrieval operations.
 Therefore, using ... has several benefits: It saves space in the database.
 It is more efficient (storage and retrieval are faster ... map type is used, ObjectDB will switch to a similar supported type when the data is retrieved from

 (using another EntityManager ) since it was retrieved by the current updater.
-Optimistic locking ... retrieval operation or query .
-Releasing a Pessimistic Lock Pessimistic locks are automatically ... _FORCE_INCREMENT) .
-Locking during Retrieval JPA 2 provides various methods for locking entity objects
+Optimistic locking ... for a specific retrieval operation or query .
+Releasing a Pessimistic Lock Pessimistic locks ... with OPTIMISTIC_FORCE_INCREMENT) .
+Locking during Retrieval JPA 2 provides various methods for locking entity

 JPA Metamodel API